Ortega and Murillo: Nicaragua's power couple

 Murillo: fiery, eccentric

-Being merely a first lady was never enough for the ruthlessly ambitious Murillo, 70.
+Being a first lady was never enough for the ruthlessly ambitious Murillo, 70.

 Known for her fiery speeches laced with biblical and esoteric references she preaches "love and reconciliation" while in the same breath branding the opposition "blood-thirsty vampires."

-As Ortega has retreated from the spotlight, his "loyal companion" -- with whom he has seven children, one of them adopted -- has taken his place.
+As Ortega has retreated from the spotlight, his "loyal companion" -- with whom he has seven children, one of them adopted -- has to some extent taken his place.

-A ceaseless worker, a poet who speaks fluent English and French, and given to wearing colorful clothes and jewelry reminiscent of the hippie 1960s, Murillo always acted outside the confines of a traditional first lady.
+A ceaseless worker, a poet who speaks fluent English and French, who is given to wearing colorful clothes and jewelry reminiscent of the hippie 1960s, Murillo always acted outside the confines of a traditional first lady.

 Her first government role was as a self-appointed communicator-in-chief, making sure no other ministers spoke or acted without her permission.